RECALL: Children's Hydro Pro Water Bottles Violate Lead Paint Standard, Posing Health Risk

 The water bottles were sold at Costco Wholesale stores nationwide and online through Amazon

 Base Brands is recalling approximately 2,000 children's Reduce Hydro Pro water bottles.

-The pink paint on the outside of the bear water bottle contains levels of lead that exceed the federal lead paint standard.
+The pink paint on the outside the bear water bottle contains levels of lead that exceed the federal lead paint standard.
 Lead is toxic if ingested by young children and can cause adverse health issues.

 This recall involves Base Brands children's Reduce Hydro Pro Furry Friends water bottles.
 The 14-ounce, stainless steel insulated water bottles were sold in a pack of two bottles—a pink bottle with a character of a bear face and a gray bottle with the character of a lamb head.